 Depending on your circumstances, you may also get other expenses covered.
 If you have children, you’ll keep basic health coverage.
 This includes premium-free medical services plan and 100 per cent coverage under PharmaCare for a full year after you leave income assistance for employment.

-Effective October 1, 2017 (September 20, 2017 assistance payment), the earnings exemption for people on income assistance will increase by $200 each month.
+Effective October 1, 2017, the earnings exemption for people on income assistance are:

-- For a single person receiving income assistance: $400 a month, up from $200
+- For a single person receiving income assistance: $400.00 a month

-- For a person in the Persons with Persistent Multiple Barriers category: $700, up from $500
+- For a person in the Persons with Persistent Multiple Barriers category: $700.00 a month